Photo: Niclas Vestefjell

 Bounce around at Jumpyard

 Bounce around on the trampolines or put a 360 on the Big Jump out in a foampit.
 Try the cable car that goes to the roof, climb Clip ‘N Climb, fight on the Ninja track or try the jumping game Valo.
-At the newly opened JumpYard, everyone has guaranteed fun – big and small
+At the indoor trampoline park JumpYard, everyone has guaranteed fun – big and small.

 Are you in the process of booking a trip to Åre?
 Our absolute best tip is to take the train that rolls right into the village.
 It’s not only climate smart; it is also time efficient.
 If you take the night train you can have dinner on the train, sleep well and wake up rested in the middle of the village ready for a day full of activities.